DataHighway-DHX/node/CONTRIBUTING.md

 ```
 and then running `cargo build --release` again to check the next error if any.

+* Question: Why do I get the following error `error: duplicate lang item in crate std: panic_impl` and `error: duplicate lang item in crate std: oom`?

+It could be because you're trying to implement a pallet without importing it in the Cargo.toml file

 ## Technical Support <a id="chapter-c00ab7"></a>

 * [Discord Chat](https://discord.gg/UuZN2tE)